Civil Engineering Program

 type; bearing capacity theories, consolidation, shrink-swell, and settlement, shallow

-and deep foundations, subsurface exploration methods, study of foundation case histories.
+and deep foundations, subsurface exploration methods, study of foundation case histories,

 |